lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Step 2.
 Create a g psfFlux vs. g cmodelFlux diagram
 ===================================================

 2.1.
 Click on the Active Chart settings icon (two gears) and set “X” to be “g_calibFlux”, and “Y” to be “g_psfFlux”.
+Click "Apply".

 Step 3.
 Plot only extended objects
 ==================================

 3.0.
 In the results table, under the column "g_extendedness", enter "= 1".
+Click on the filter icon.

-2.1 Click on the Active Chart settings icon (two gears) and click on “Trace Options”.
+3.1 Click on the Active Chart settings icon (two gears) and click on “Trace Options”.
 Next to “Symbol”, from the drop down menu choose “circle-open”.
 Next to "Color", enter "purple".

 .. figure:: /_static/portal_UTAK_beginner_task2.png
 	:name: portal_UTAK_beginner_task2